 2) The transaction paths are then prioritized, based on their popularity as reflected in usage logs, and based on the level of importance as core functionality as defined by the business.
-The ranking of the transaction paths helps to ensure that the most important and heavily used features have the urgency and the resources assigned to them that's appropriate.
-For Fiction Bank, contacting customer service by email or via an online form was prioritized higher than contacting customer support by fax, a feature that the product team indicated was used seldomly.
+The ranking of the transaction paths helps to ensure that the most important and heavily used features have the urgency and the resources assigned to them that’s appropriate.
+For Fiction Bank, contacting customer service by email or via an online form was prioritized higher than contacting customer support by fax, a feature that the product team indicated was rarely used.

 Accomplishing items #1 and #2 create the start of an action plan.
 The team knows what is the most important areas of the site to review first, and what has less urgency.

-At this point, the portfolio of transaction paths can be used to design a testing plan that allows the team to take a complete 360 degree approach and draw on the strengths that automated and manual testing offers.
+At this point, the portfolio of transaction paths can be used to design a testing plan that allows the team to take a complete 360-degree approach and draw on the strengths that automated and manual testing offers.

-For Fiction Bank, the combined high priority transcation paths totaled several hundred thousand pages.
+For Fiction Bank, the combined high priority transaction paths totaled several hundred thousand pages.
 Clearly, to conduct manual review of those pages would have taken a great deal of time and an unrealistic budget.
 So, here automated testing can help ensure that the breadth of pages receives that attention it needs.

 There were some areas where manual testing was important.
 For example, Fiction Bank had several pages with complex tables that compared the financial products they offered.
-Automated testing could accomplish a high level sense of the level of accessibility, but manually testing these pages to ensure a screen reader user could navigate the information successfully provided a more conclusive and thorough outcome.
+Automated testing could accomplish a high-level sense of the level of accessibility, but manually testing these pages to ensure a screen reader user could navigate the information successfully provided a more conclusive and thorough outcome.